 SRP works with Valley cities and towns to store water underground through the Granite Reef Underground Storage Project (GRUSP) and the New River-Agua Fria River Underground Storage Project (NAUSP).

 Measuring snow and water flow

 SRP measures water flows with tools like SRP Flowtography® and SRP Snowtography®.

 We also research the impacts of climate change to the hydrologic cycle with partners in academia to better prepare for the future.

 In addition to providing water to Arizonans within SRP’s service territory, we’re also building water resiliency in municipalities like Goodyear and Payson.

 Supplying water to a growing population

 Water is our most precious resource.
 That’s why we’re collaborating on projects to increase water storage capacity for future use, including:

-- Partnering with federal government agencies, northern cities and customers to strategically thin forests in the northern Arizona watershed to protect against catastrophic wildfires.
-Our goal is to strategically thin 500,000 acres by 2035.
+- Partnering with federal agencies, northern Arizona cities and customers to strategically thin 500,000 acres of forests in northern Arizona by 2035 to protect against catastrophic wildfires

 - Working with Central Arizona Project (CAP) on an interconnection project that would allow water stored in SRP reservoirs to be pumped into the CAP canal and delivered to customers outside of SRP’s water service territory.